Coronavirus (COVID-19) Resources

 Supporting our customers

-We urge customers who have questions or need assistance to call us.
-Our customer care representatives will work to get you connected with the proper resources.
+We urge customers who have questions or need assistance to call or email us.
+Our customer care representatives will work with you to arrange additional options and can get you connected with the proper resources.

 Watch out for scams

 Sadly, times of stress or crisis often bring out scammers, looking to take advantage of utility customers.
 You may receive a phone call from somebody claiming to represent the utility, demanding immediate payment.
 This is not legitimate.
 Hang up.
 Call OPPD directly at 402-536-4131 or 1-877-536-4131 outside of the metro calling area. if you have any questions about your account or your service.

 Do NOT allow anybody claiming to be an OPPD employee inside your home without an appointment or badge.
 Authentic employees always carry identification.
 More information on this long-running scam is available here.

 COVID-19 resources, health tips and more can be found at the Centers for Disease Control and Prevention website, https://www.cdc.gov/.

 Emergency Rental Assistance (ERA) Program provides funds to assist qualified households who are struggling to pay rent and utilities because of the COVID-19 pandemic.
 For eligibility requirements and to apply, choose the following that applies to your home’s location.

 - Douglas County customers can apply at copeinfo.org

 Nebraska Homeowner Assistance Fund (NHAF) provides mortgage and utility assistance to eligible Nebraska home owners.
 For requirements or to apply click HERE.